 Image courtesy of Canal Sur Television

-From here we want to thank once again the Town Hall of Pórtugos and its entire team for trusting us.
-To La Ciudad Accesible, for proposing our solution and helping Pórtugos in this transformation in accessibility, to Canal Sur, for the great reports and of course, to the delegation that accompanied us, since they are the true protagonists of this initiative.
+From here we want to thank the Town Hall of Pórtugos and its entire team for trusting us once again.
+Without forgetting La Ciudad Accesible, for proposing our solution and helping Pórtugos in this transformation in accessibility, and Canal Sur, for the great reports and of course, to the delegation that accompanied us, since they are the true protagonists of this initiative.

 Thank you very much to all!